 Spacelab, the first European crewed space vehicle, 22 missions up to 1998

 Earth Resources Satellite 1, the first earth observation satellite to monitor the surface via radar instead of optics giving it an all weather capability

-For our February lecture, UCC Professor of Physics and Astronomy Dr Paul Callanan will talk about those mysterious objects so fundamental to astronomy, black holes.
-The date is Mon 10th Feb 2020 at 8 pm, and the venue is UCC.
+For our March lecture, prominent amateur astronomer Tony O’Hanlon will tell how observation of single star was to change how we saw the Universe, and relegated our Milky Way to just one of billions of objects.
+The date is Mon 9th March 2020 at 8 pm, and the venue is UCC.
 Please arrive 10 minutes early, or if you wish to join, then ideally at 7.40 if you can.